 - Navy Federal Credit Union is the nation’s largest credit union and the sixth-largest lender of VA loans.
 Membership is open to active military members, certain Department of Defense civilian employees, and their families.

 - Veterans United Home Loans is a lender that works solely with VA home loans and refinancing loans.
-It is the fifth-largest lender of VA loans.
+It is now the third-largest lender of VA loans.

 - iFreedomDirect specializes in VA and FHA loans.
-It is among the top 25 largest largest lenders of VA loans.
+It’s among the top 40 largest largest lenders of VA loans.

 About this resource: